R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 - lesion count

-Image-based recognition of visible ICD classes
+Image-based recognition of visible ICD categories

 Device description